-The employer may ask an applicant to provide information directly or through a third party to the extent that such information is necessary to assess the applicant's professional capacities that have a direct link with the position and the employee's skills (article L1221-6 of the Labour Code).
-Except where the information is relevant in the specific context of the position, the employer may not collect private background information (eg, criminal or credit record or the holding of a driver's licence).
+The employer may ask an applicant to provide information directly or through a third party to the extent that such information is necessary to assess the applicant's professional capacities that have a direct link with the position and the applicant's skills (article L1221-6 of the Labour Code).
+Except where the information is relevant in the specific context of the position, the employer may not collect private background information (eg, whether the applicant has a criminal or credit record, or a driver's licence).